Soumyabrata/Soumyabrata.github.io/communication.md

 Understanding user communication in wireless networks.

 ## Team
-Worked in collaboration with [Indian Institute of Science Bangalore](http://www.ece.iisc.ernet.in/~vinod/), India.
+This work was performed at [Indian Institute of Science Bangalore](http://www.ece.iisc.ernet.in/~vinod/), India.

 ## Description